Overview

 Children and adolescents up to 16 years

-- Provide relevant clinical information including whether the young person is pre-pubertal or post-pubertal.
+- Relevant clinical information including whether the young person is pre-pubertal or post-pubertal.
 Blood tests are not required.

-- Include information regarding sociocultural vulnerability to assist with triage processes.
+- Information regarding sociocultural vulnerability to assist with triage processes.
 This includes Aboriginal and Torres Strait Islander young people, and families with involvement of child protective services.

-- Adolescents who are 16 years or under require a parent to be aware of the appointment and to attend with them.
+- Inform adolescents who are 16 years or under that a parent or caregiver should be aware of the appointment and attend with them

 Adolescents 16 years and over